-Amendment to IAS 32 Financial Instruments: Presentation - Offsetting Financial Assets and Financial Liabilities
+Amendment to IAS 32 Financial Instruments: Presentation - Offsetting Financial Assets and Financial Liabilities (effective for financial years beginning on or after 1 January 2014).

-This amendment clarifies the meaning of "currently has a legally enforceable right to set-off" and also clarifies the application of the IAS 32 offsetting criteria to settlement systems (such as central clearing house systems).
+This amendment clarifies the meaning of "currently has a legally enforceable right to set-off" and also clarifies the application of the IAS 32 offsetting criteria to settlement systems (such as central clearing house systems) which apply gross settlement mechanisms that are not simultaneous.

-Annual Financial Statements and Annual Statement for the year ended on the 31th December 2013
+Annual Financial Statements and Annual Statement for the year ended on the 31th December 2014 APPROVED

-The influence of application of new standards, amendments of the standards in force and new explanations on financial statements (cont'd)
+The influence of application of new by the General Shareholder's Meeting on standards, amendments of the standards in force and new explanations on financial statements (cont'd)